andrewcooke/bnum/README.md

 ### Why Implicit And Explicit?

-The "hack" used to provide implicit values confuses other functionality, so can only be used in a restricted context (the `with implicit`) or a class that is only used for that (`ImplicitBnum`).
+The "hack" used to provide implicit values confuses other functionality, so can only be used in a restricted context (`with implicit`) or a class that is only used for that (`ImplicitBnum`).

 In a little more detail, it works by providing default values for any name